n-k/klusterkluck/README.md

 ### Dev docs
 [Dev Guide](./docs/dev-guide.md)

-### Rest API docs
-The API docs are auto-generated and may not be complete.
-If there is something you are trying to find and it isn't included in the docs, please file an issue.

 ## License
 Everything in this repo is distributed under the WTF public license (WTFPL).
 A copy of the license can be found here [WTFPL](http://www.wtfpl.net).